sphinx-contrib/tikz/README.rst

 ``$(wd)`` is replaced by the project root directory.
 This is convenient when referring to some source file in the LaTeX code.

-The ``:align:`` option expects "left", "center", or "right" to specify the horizontal alignment of the image, equivalent to the HTML "text-align" CSS property.
-The default value is "center".
+The ``:align:`` option expects ``left``, ``center``, or ``right`` to specify the horizontal alignment of the image, equivalent to the HTML "text-align" CSS property.
+The default value is ``center``.

 The ``:alt:`` option specifies the alternative text, which is a short description of the image, displayed by applications that cannot display images, or spoken by applications for visually impaired users.
-The default value is "This is a figure."
+The default value is "Figure made with TikZ."

 The ``‹tikz code›`` is code according to the Ti\ *k*\ Z LaTeX package.
 It behaves as if inside a ``tikzpicture`` environment.
 The presence of